carlos-a-g-h/rque/README.md

 API usage and data storage reference is explained in the [help.html](help.html) file

-You can also access the help doing a GET to the '/help' route while the server is running
+You can also read the help in your browser while the server is running by accessing '/help'

 ## TODO list